 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at University of the Virgin Islands.

-The cost of getting around in college can really vary.
+The cost of transportation in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.
 At University of the Virgin Islands, freshman are allowed to park on campus.

-The location of a college or university can impact the amount you'll have to spend just to get around.
+The location of a college or university can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area may be costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
-University of the Virgin Islandsis located in a small town setting in VI.
+On the flip side, transportation in a city can be pricey, but there may be more trains, busses and low-cost flight options to actually get to school.
+University of the Virgin Islandsis in a town in VI.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for University of the Virgin Islands.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to University of the Virgin Islands.

 What will the cost of attending University of the Virgin Islands be?
 Here is a breakdown of tuition and expenses.